joyent/triton-kbmapi/docs/index.md

 }
 ```

-Note that on this initial case, the values for `recovery_tokens[0].created` and `recovery_tokens[0].activated` are the same, b/c this is the value we used for the initial CN setup.
+Note that in this initial case, the values for `recovery_tokens[0].created` and `recovery_tokens[0].activated` are the same, b/c this is the value we used for the initial CN setup.

 If we have the need to generate another recovery token for this same PIV token, while the same configuration object is active, we'll have the following modification to the PIV token's `recovery_tokens` member: